Paul Drayton: Masterpiece

 The next composer mentioned is George Friedrich Handel.
 This section starts as a fanfare on the composer’s name.
 The tempo then speeds up into a very bouncy sequence of melismatic notes from the counter-tenor and the bass voices.
 There is a very sweet sound to this section, and again, is a very predictable sound we would hear from compositions by Handel.
 Also, it is worth noting that this section is incredibly difficult due to the compound time and the amount of notes in each melismatic phrase.
-So on the outside it may seem bouncy and simple, but for the performers I would suggest that this is one of the hardest sections to sing (and to still be clearly heard!).
+So on the outside it may seem bouncy and simple, but for the performers I would suggest that this is one of the hardest sections to sing.
 This section ends on another perfect cadence.

 The next section revolves around Mozart.
 With a slow Alberti bass to begin with, the performers comes together as an accompaniment before the tenor voice takes a solo line.
 This section is ever so sweet and it lists different performance directions and operas that Mozart composed.
 There is an alternation between voices here, so firstly you hear ‘Cosi fan Tutti’, followed by ‘Le Nozze di Figaro’.
 Then ‘Don Giovani’ which is replied by the basses with ‘Idomeneo’.
 There is also an emphasis of the expression term ‘expressivo’, which rises above the operas being mentioned.
 This section ends quietly with the voices coming together saying “by Mozart”.